kevinpalm/red_hat_customers/report.md

 them over.

-They've just released three anonymized data sets for Kagglers to use as they compete on creating that best model.
+They've just released three anonymized data sets for Kagglers to use as they compete on creating that improved model.

 The first data set is a one pertaining to the people in the data set - potential and past clients - and what kind of characteristics those